dancomanlive/dagger-fastapi-llm-demo/README.md

-# 🧠 Dagger + FastAPI + OpenAI Chat API + RAG
+# 🧠 Dagger + FastAPI + OpenAI Chat API

-This project is a demonstration of an AI-powered API using FastAPI, Dagger, and OpenAI, with a Retrieval-Augmented Generation (RAG) pipeline using Superlinked and Qdrant.
+This project is a demonstration of an AI-powered API using FastAPI, Dagger, and OpenAI.
 The API runs entirely in Docker and exposes endpoints that leverage Dagger for containerized function execution.

 Dagger transforms complex software integrations into a clean, cacheable, and parallelizable directed acyclic graph (DAG) of containerized functions.
 Each node in this DAG is a purpose-built container with explicit inputs and outputs, creating natural dependencies between processing steps.
 This design ensures that containers are created on-demand, execute their specific tasks in complete isolation, and terminate after delivering their results, optimizing resource utilization and enhancing security through strict container boundaries.